 The Waco Hippodrome is a film lover's dream.
 Equipped with a full service kitchen, bar and waitstaff, movie-goers can eat, drink and watch a show, all while sitting in the theater's recently renovated seats.
 In addition, audiences can check out paintings, sculptures and works from local artists in the Hippodrome lobby.
 This century old gem may have started as a vaudeville theater, but it's evolved into a Waco cultural hot spot.

 Cultivate 7Twelve is new to Waco and the film festival.
 More than an art gallery, its a hub of Waco culture as it’s expressed through art, good, food and drink.
 Just two doors down from the Hippodrome, its centralized and convenient to both filmmakers and movie-goers.
-It will be our destination for panels and parties in addition to film screenings.
+It will be our destination for panels and parties.

 Waco Winery is a true locally owned and run vineyard and tasting room.
 Sit under the stars on the rooftop patio (complete with a view of the Silos) or relax in the lounge overlooking Austin Avenue!
 Both spaces are a great, relaxed place to unwind and enjoy fine Texas wines.
 Their vineyards are located just a few miles outside of Waco.